open-source-tabletop/halo-breakpoint/army-lists/covenant-army-list.md

 #### Equipment

-Grunts are equipped with Plasma Pistols and any Grunt may take a Plasma Grenade.
+Grunts are equipped with Plasma Pistols and Plasma Grenades.
 1 Grunt may replace their Plasma Pistol with a Needler.

 -----